maisiesadler53/Distributed_gol/README.md

 ### Report (30 marks)

-You need to submit a CONCISE (strictly max 6 pages) report which should cover the following topics:
+You need to submit a CONCISE (**strictly** max 6 pages) report which should cover the following topics:

 Functionality and Design: Outline what functionality you have implemented, which problems you have solved with your implementations and how your program is designed to solve the problems efficiently and effectively.

 Critical Analysis: Describe the experiments and analysis you carried out.
 Provide a selection of appropriate results.
 Keep a history of your implementations and provide benchmark results from various stages.
 Explain and analyse the benchmark results obtained.
 Analyse the important factors responsible for virtues and limitations of your implementations.

-Make sure your team’s names and user names appear on page 1 of the report.
-Don't include a cover page.
+Make sure your team’s names and user names appear on page 1 of the report. **Do not include a cover page.**

 ## Viva